aws/aws-for-fluent-bit/troubleshooting/debugging.md

-# Guide to Debugging Fluent Bit issues
+# Guide to Troubleshoot Fluent Bit issues

 ## Table of Contents